How To Share Documents Online: Considerations & GDPR Tipson 6 April 2020

 - Whether you need evidence of client receipt.
 This may be related to legal requirements or simply peace of mind for your team.

 There are several approaches you can take here.
 In some cases, physical mail is still viable.
 This may be necessary for legal reasons.
 For example, a highly regulated project for the government may require that all files be delivered on a CD or flash drive and be provided in paper form as well.

 In most cases though, everyday email suffices for one-off document sharing.
 File-sharing services like Dropbox also provide an alternative solution.

 Want to go beyond simply sharing files with clients?
-Start your free trial of Glasscubes and give your clients a sharing experience through a branded client portal.
+Request a guided demo of Glasscubes today and give your clients a sharing experience through a branded client portal.

 - The size limitations of email.
 While acceptable for sending a small document quickly, email isn’t suited for large files.
 Most email services have a max size of 25 MB for a single email.